 family tradition, and must be about correct; nor do we know of his parentage

-other than the information given at the end of the section of this website
+other than the information given on the Ancestors pre-1700 page.

 The first definite record traced is the entry in the Greenock West Parish Register

 dated 19 August 1727, recording his marriage to Margaret Scott of Greenock,